Trees & Development

 Upon instruction a tree survey of the site is undertaken in line with BS5837:2012 Trees in relation to design, demolition and construction.

-A Tree Constraints Plan is provided to inform the constraints and opportunities of the site from an arboricultural perspective, and to assist you with the design layout of the development.
+A Tree Constraints Plan is provided to inform the constraints and opportunities of the site from an arboricultural perspective, and to assist the design team with the layout of the development.

 Stage 2 - Arboricultural Impact Assessment & Tree Protection Plan